study-ORCATech-cloud/learn-and-earn-fork/docs/content-management/resource-guidelines.md

 # Resource Guidelines

-This document establishes standards for creating, curating, and maintaining educational resources in the ORCATech Learning Platform.
+This document establishes standards for creating, curating, and maintaining educational resources in the LabDojo Learning Platform.

 ## Overview